MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-sessions.md

 Canceling a session is sometimes the only way to unblock a customer.
 For example, a long-running report is locking data in a table, preventing warehouse employees from working.

 To cancel a session, select it from the list and then select **Cancel selected sessions**.

+## Restart environment

+In some cases, canceling the sessions does not solve the problem.
+In those cases, you may want to restart the environment.

+To restart an environment that is causing problems for you, go to the **Manage Sessions** page, choose the relevant environment, and then choose the **Restart Environment** action.

+> [!IMPORTANT]
+> Make sure that all users are signed out of all companies in the environment before you restart it.

 ## See also